dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 gvawatermark ! videoconvert ! autovideosink sync=false
 ```

+> **Note**: On EMT OS the `X11/wayland` display server is by default disabled.
+To see the
+> the video for the above pipeline, replace the last gstreamer element `autovideosink sync=false`
+> with `kmssink sync=false`.
+The system on which the pipeline is running must be working on the KVM setup.

 **Expected output**: You will see your video overlaid by bounding boxes
 around persons, vehicles, and bikes.